phillip-motion/Canvalry-scripts/README.md

 Simple script to compare update versions against a json file and log a console alert.

 ### Notes
 Some scripts make web API calls simply to check for updates.

-Please feel free to open pull requests and contribute!
-Licensed under the MIT license.
+Feel free to open pull requests, dig through the code and use this to build your own tools.
+We release these freely under the MIT license to help further the Cavalry community!

-Brought to you by the Canva Creative Team.
-Scripts created by Jack Jaeschke and Sam Mularczyk with assistance from Cursor.
+Brought to you by the Canva Creative Team with assistance from Cursor.
+Repo maintained by Phillip Tibballs, Jack Jaeschke and Sam Mularczyk.